raghd-do/Java/Spring Boot.md

 </dependency>
 ```
 ## application.properties
+Where are jsp files?
+HERE!
 WEB-INF could be named any thing BUT make sure to match the file that you will be creating under: `src/main/webapp`
 ```
 spring.mvc.view.prefix=/WEB-INF/
 ```